below, a simple exercise and ceremony of ‘re-membering’ for you…

 later on, in less ‘warm and fuzzy’ remembered realms, I recall an acupuncturist coldly telling me, ‘stop crying.
 I can either hold your hand or save your life.’ a primal voice roared awake in me that day, and replied that care without lovingkindness felt worse (for me) than no care at all…

-more recently, I remember the joy of witnessing a healing miracle for a client I work with. it was extraordinary to walk with her through the sometimes-rugged ups and downs of her particular journey, from struggle into ease. with awe, we beheld how what used to break her…simply ceased to anymore. there is such liberation for everyone, when that happens.
+more recently, I remember the joy of witnessing a healing miracle for a client I work with after the tragic death of a beloved. it was extraordinary to walk with her through her particular journey, from struggle into peace. with awe, we beheld how what used to break her…simply ceased to anymore. there is such liberation for everyone, when that happens.

 your turn, wonderful human doing beautiful work in the world…

 what’s your ‘origin story,’ that called you to serve as you do now? what are the events that shaped you?

 was it witnessing the illness, challenge, or passing of someone you loved? was it receiving grace and generosity from those who helped you, when didn’t think you’d make it through? was it the awe of sitting ringside while alchemy happened for someone, when pain was transformed into gift?